gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 We can import the users from *CSV* file in GoLive.
 And, we can synchronize the users and achieve the SSO via SAML.
 See [Blog](https://community.sap.com/t5/technology-blogs-by-members/integrate-sap-data-warehouse-cloud-with-azure-active-directory/ba-p/13480455)

 > [!Note]
-> I'm not sure how to integrate it with SAP GRC.
-The way I figure out is to load the GRC tables, where the user and role infomration are stored, into Datasphere.
-But then it is not clear which HANA XSA (Datasphere is developed in javascript on top of NodeJS + HAHA XSA architect.) procedures to call to update the stanadard datasphere tables.
+> I don't know how to integrate it into SAP GRC.
+I guess we have to manually assign the roles to the user in Datasphere.
+SAP may release SDK, the HANA XSA procedures(Datasphere is developed in Javascript on top of NodeJS + HAHA XSA architect), to call to update the standard datasphere tables.

 # 4. Delta Data Loading